Publications

 Invited

 "The phenomenology of craving, and the explanatory overreach of neuroscience."
-Philosophy, Psychiatry, & Psychology 27(3), 2020.
+Philosophy, Psychiatry, & Psychology 27(3), 2020. [link]

 This is a response to commentaries by Owen Flanagan and Douglas Porter on my article "Addictive Craving: There's More to Wanting More."
 In this reply I make clarifying points regarding my views on the relationship between neuroscience and phenomenology, and I expand on my original thesis, focusing especially on addiction treatment, harm reduction, and the role of testimony.